snowch/vastdata_siem_demo/README.md

 -   **Purpose**: Generates various types of network traffic for testing Zeek's monitoring capabilities.
 -   **Dockerfile**: `Dockerfile.simulator` - Builds a Python environment with Scapy and other network tools.
 -   **Configuration**:
-    -   **Volumes**: `./traffic-scripts:/traffic-scripts`: Mounts the local `traffic-scripts` directory containing the Python traffic generation scripts.
+    -   **Volumes**: `./src/simulator:/src/simulator`: Mounts the local `src/simulator` directory containing the Python traffic generation scripts.
     -   **Ports**: `8080:8080` - Maps host port 8080 to container port 8080, exposing the web interface for the traffic generator.
     -   **Networks**: Connected to the `zeek-network` bridge network.
     -   **Capabilities**: `NET_ADMIN`, `NET_RAW` - Required for crafting and sending raw packets using Scapy.
-    -   **Command**: `python3 /traffic-scripts/simulator_server.py` - Starts the web server for the events generator.
+    -   **Command**: `python3 /src/simulator/simulator_server.py` - Starts the web server for the events generator.

 ### 4.3. `zeek-network`